A. Odometer Log Analysis:

 days (approximately 6 months).

-aligning precisely with the core hypothesis of potential systematic odometer inflation
+aligning precisely with the core hypothesis of systematic odometer inflation impacting warranty longevity.

 days.